 Adventurous dive groups may also opt to venture on a Dive Safari along Timor Leste’s coastline, ranging from just a 1 night beach camping experience to K51 (51 km east of Dili) to 7 day camping trips stopping along the coast at some of the most remote, beautiful and deserted beaches you can imagine - ending at Tutuala Beach and Jaco island.

 Dive Timor Lorosae is Timor's premier PADI dive centre.
 The professional and friendly staff will guide you to some of the best diving in South East Asia.
-With their purpose built dive vessels all built and run as per Australian standards, the dive centre can cater for from 2 to 20 divers.
-All boats are powered by Honda 4 stroke outboards for travel in total comfort and safety.
+With their purpose built dive vessel built and run as per Australian standards, the dive centre can cater for from 2 to 18 divers alternating between shore and boat dives.

 Timor’s best critter dive, great for the macro enthusiast.
 You’ll also see plenty of octopi and schooling batfish.